 Fashion or techniques never end or get older they just transform into other shapes.
-The modern razors work great to cut hair automatically.
-While the use of traditional razors never ends but its flexibility makes it a handy tool for every professional barber.
+Modern razors work great to cut hair automatically.
+While the use of traditional razors never ends but their flexibility makes them a handy tool for every professional barber.

-Just electric razors, the straight razor also become dull and lose their ability to cut hair precisely.
+Just electric razors, straight razors also become dull and lose their ability to cut hair precisely.
 You need to maintain your straight razor if you want to achieve smooth and uninterrupted performance.

 When it comes to sharpening razor blades, many experts use two terms Stropping and Honing.
 If you are a beginner then these might be new for you.

 So before we get started let’s understand more about Stropping and Honing.